top of page

 IV.
 Sovereign Handover, Governance Architecture & Institutional Activation (2020–2026)

-Protection of Africa’s industrial heritage
+• The protection of Africa’s industrial and cultural heritage

-Continuity of generational leadership
+• The continuity of generational leadership and expertise

 Permanent Assembly & Sovereign Oversight